llapresi/lukelapresi.com/content/projects/ministrare/index.md

 </div>

 The dialog editor exported dialog trees as JSON files, which were then read at run time in the engine.
-Reading the dialog as JSON allowed our writer to work on conversations and test them in production while other systems in the game were being developed, allowing the team to create a large quantity of content within the 14 week development cycle.
+Reading the dialog as JSON allowed our writers to work on conversations and test them in production while other systems in the game were being developed, allowing the team to create a large quantity of content within the 14 week development cycle.

 ![](./dialog_process.png)